$5$-list-coloring toroidal $6$-regular triangulations in linear time: Proof of case case (4) in Theorem Theorem 1

 Essentially the same arguments as before work in this case as well, so we omit the details from here onward.
-Fig.~\ref{SF:closeup1} shows a selected portion of Fig.~\ref{SF:circulant1} on which a similar argument as in the previous cases can be applied to show that \(T(1, 33, 7)\) is not \(3\)-choosable.
+Figure~\ref{SF:closeup1} shows a selected portion of Figure~\ref{SF:circulant1} on which a similar argument as in the previous cases can be applied to show that \(T(1, 33, 7)\) is not \(3\)-choosable.